JasmineMolanoco/head-md1-futur-of-drawing/process/README.md

 Also for the physical Emoji the face should be 3D printed on them.

 # 13-14.01.24 Worked on presentation, Started coding on arduino, Made electric schematic, painted an emoji

+# 15-16.01.24 Everything everywhere all at once
+The wood workshop was quite chaotic but I managed to build the object.
+I also made the picto for the AI and painted the emoji.
+I also made the electric schematic. the presentation and bla bla bla...
+I am tired but I am proud of my work :)